spicetify/docs/docs/faq.md

 After any Spotify update, always run `spicetify backup apply`.
 Optionally, make Spotify shortcut to run `spicetify auto` (instead of direct path to spotify executable), so that Spicetify can backup and apply, when it needs to, then launch Spotify automatically.

+## I downgraded spotify and cant play some songs
+Delete all files in `%LOCALAPPDATA%\Spotify` and open spotify again

 ## Sometimes **Popup Lyrics** and/or **Lyrics Plus** seem to not work

 This problem happens in the extension [Popup Lyrics](https://github.com/khanhas/spicetify-cli/wiki/Extensions#pop-up-lyrics) and custom app [Lyrics Plus](https://github.com/khanhas/spicetify-cli/wiki/Custom-Apps#lyrics-plus) mostly because your MusicXMatch token has been flagged for doing too many requests.
 This can be fixed by just waiting without skipping songs too much, however, if it is still a problem for you, all you need to do is to install the Musixmatch official app, which is also web based app as Spotify.